second-slip/second-slip/README.md

 # Hello there <img src="https://birderstorage.blob.core.windows.net/domain/wave.gif" width="30px" height="30px" />

 My name is Andrew and I am a software developer.
 I am experienced in the full stack development of websites and desktop applications.
-I also work on a couple of opensource side-projects which are listed below.
+I also work on a couple of side-projects which are listed below.

 - I work with .NET (C#) technologies and Angular.
 - I’m always learning how to write better code.